Boxing legends get behind little Liam's appeal

 And now a glove signed by Joe Calzaghe and Roy Jones Junior will go under the hammer to raise funds for Shropshire youngster Liam Finazzi, who is himself fighting back after a rare form of leukaemia.

-The glove, which commemorates the last fight of Calzaghe's career, is the latest item to be auctioned off by Telford former world boxing champion Richie Woodhall, who has raised thousands for cancer charities.
+The glove, which commemorates the last fight of Calzaghe's career, is the latest item to be auctioned off by Telford's former world boxing champion Richie Woodhall, who has raised thousands for cancer charities.

 It will go under the hammer at Halls in Shrewsbury on October 2.